 On Sunday, following a wreath-laying ceremony at Arlington National Cemetery, Obama will be sworn in officially at the White House at 11:55 a.m.
 EST (1655 GMT), meeting the constitutional requirement that he do so on January 20.
 That portion will be private - except for a media presence - with a small audience of mostly family members.

 Obama repeats the procedure on Monday during a public ceremony at the U.S. Capitol.

 Both times he will be sworn in by Supreme Court Justice John Roberts who, in 2009 after flubbing the oath the first time, administered it to Obama again in the White House the day after his inauguration.
 The president's two recitations this year will be the third and fourth time he has taken the oath.

 It will be only the second time he has made an inaugural address, however, and millions worldwide will be watching.
 Some 800,000 people are expected to flock to Washington for the event, down from a record 1.8 million in 2009.

-Obama is expected to talk about the need for political compromise where possible - a nod to the divisive fights with the Republican-led House of Representatives over the "fiscal cliff" and raising the U.S. debt ceiling.
+In his inaugural speech, Obama is expected to talk about the need for political compromise where possible - a nod to the divisive fights with the Republican-led House of Representatives over the "fiscal cliff" and raising the U.S. debt ceiling.